 This special guest blog (and photography) was kindly provided by Paul Hogger – Eco Abrolhos Guide and Photographer

-SBS recently broadcast a 'Slow TV' series with The Kimberley featuring as one of the showcased journeys with a cruise from Broome to Darwin spanning some 15 hours of television time.
+Recently, Australian television's SBS broadcast a 'Slow TV' series with The Kimberley featuring as one of the showcased journeys with a cruise from Broome to Darwin spanning some 15 hours of television time.
 While the voyage was portrayed as somewhat relaxing this is not reflective of the pace onboard the Eco Abrolhos.

 You don’t have to be young and super fit, or a marathon runner, but aboard Eco Abrolhos the crew offer a vast range of activities that reward guests with a fantastic cross section of all The Kimberley has to offer.